-To see the complete rankings of the best Dallas suburbs, and how we determined them, click here .
+To see the most recent list of the best Dallas suburbs, click here.

 Annual growth since 1990: 5.6%